 Twice each year.

-What else should I know about the Job Vacancy Survey Report?
+What else should I know about the Job Vacancy and Hiring Survey Report?

 Beginning in 2012, hiring data were added.
 In 2013, estimated future job vacancies were added.
 These changes resulted in improved reporting on Washington’s employment conditions.
 In previous job-vacancy reports, data were displayed by the 12 workforce development areas (WDAs).
 In the current report, results are displayed by four types of areas in the state: west urban, west rural, east urban and east rural.